MiriamLL/spheniscus/README.md

 segundos.

 This function calculates the dive parameters from the foraging trip.
 It
+includes:
-includes: - average maximum depth
+- average maximum depth
 - standard deviation of the maximum depth
 - maximum depth during the trip
 - average dive duration
 - standard deviation of dive duration
 - maximum dive duration
 - total number of dives
-**Nota** Diving depths are in meters, duration is in seconds
+**Note** Diving depths are in meters, duration is in seconds

 ``` r
 dive_parameters<-calculate_diveparams(TDR_dives)